Future of Humanity Institute

 Occasional announcements from FHI.

 Very often we are uncertain about what we ought, morally, to do.
 How should we make decisions in the face of such uncertainty?
-Moral Uncertainty, new book by William MacAskill, Toby Ord & Krister Bykvist, tackles this question. https://tinyurl.com/y5vebafq Decision-making in the face of fundamental moral uncertainty is underexplored terrain: William MacAskill, Krister Bykvist, and […]
+Moral Uncertainty, a new book by William MacAskill, Toby Ord & Krister Bykvist, tackles this question.
+Decision-making in the face of fundamental moral uncertainty is underexplored terrain: William MacAskill, Krister Bykvist, and [...]